MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 [Billing schedules](/dynamics365/finance/accounts-receivable/sb-billing-schedules) are rules that define how and when customers can be invoiced for work on a project.
 They're based on the terms that are specified in the project contract.

+### Budget control

+In Dynamics 365 Finance, budget control is a set of configurations that allow organizations to closely monitor and control spend by providing warnings or errors when specific criteria is met.
+This functionality allows organizations to more closely plan, measure, manage and forecast its financial resources throughout the year.
+Learn more at [Budget control overview](/dynamics365/finance/budgeting/budget-control-overview-configuration).

+### Budget cycle

+A budget cycle is a configurable time period in which you can control and monitor the budget amounts.
+Budget cycles are used in both Budget control and Budget planning in Dynamics 365 Finance.

 ### Budget forecast

 A budget forecast is the expected expenditure or revenue per budget line during the period that is defined on the budget line.
 The forecast equals the budgeted value when the budget is approved.
 If actual costs are more than the forecasted cost for a budget line, the forecast cost is made equal to the actual cost.

+### Budget plan

+In Dynamics 365 Finance, a budget plan is the outcome of the process of determining what the budget should be for a period of time.
+The budget plan only becomes final once it is approved and converted from a plan into an actual budget.
+Learn more at [Budget planning overview](/dynamics365/finance/budgeting/budget-planning-overview-configuration).

+### Budget plan scenario

+Budget plan scenarios, sometimes referred to as scenario planning, in Dynamics 365 Finance enables organizations to create multiple budgets based on different assumptions and variables.
+This feature supports better decision-making by evaluating the potential impact of various scenarios on financial outcomes.

+### Budget register entry

+In Dynamics 365 Finance, the budget register entry is the equivalent to a journal entry for budget amounts.
+Budget registers have headers and lines much like a general journal or other types of journals in the system; however, budget register entries do not post to the general ledger.
+Budget register entries also have different fields, rules, and logic to help with the management of budgeting tasks.

+### Budget variance

+Budget variance refers to the difference between the budgeted amount and the actual amount spent.
+In Dynamics 365, monitoring budget variances helps organizations identify discrepancies and adjust future budget plans accordingly.

 ### Business Continuity Plan